coda/packs-sdk/README.md

 API is well-known and you can write a schema for what your table should contain.

-In certain cases, you may want to sync data whose structure is not known in advance and my depend on the user doing the sync.
+In certain cases, you may want to sync data whose structure is not known in advance and may depend on the user doing the sync.
 For example, Coda's Jira pack allows users to sync data from their Jira instance, but Jira lets users create arbitrary custom fields for their Issue objects.
 So the schema of the Issues sync table is not known in advance;
-it depends on Jira account that the user is syncing from.
+it depends on the Jira account that the user is syncing from.

 Coda supports "dynamic" sync tables for cases like these.
 Instead of including a static schema in your sync table definition, you include a formula that returns a schema.